acgetchell/mundus-atrox/src/journals/seventh.md

 4. *Steve* moves to the Contruct with 14 HP and misses a swing.
 5. *CoralKing* flanks the last Construct and uses his Flurry of attacks.
 He hits once, deals 7 damage, and it drops!
 As it falls apart, the magic ring and a black, decayed finger fall out of it!!!

 The Stegosaurs turn toward us, not knowing if they need to defend themselves against us.
-We back off, slowly. *Benjamin* and *Viker* speak soothingly to the animals.
-It turns out the female was the one up defending while her mate took a lot of Lightning bolts.
-We leave the Druid and the Ranger to communicate.
+We back off, slowly. *Benjamin* and *Viker* speak soothingly.
+It turns out the female was the one up defending while her mate had taken a lot of Lightning bolts.
+We leave the Druid and the Ranger to communicate with them.

 The Constructs have a single large, jeweled eye in the center of their face, and are made of [Adamantium].
 As we remove the eyes we can see the life fade from them.
 We all gather up as much of their material as we can and stuff it into our backpacks.
 We go back to our group at the castle and take a long rest.